PaddlePaddle/docs/docs/install/index_en.rst

 * Python and pip requires 64-bit

-**First Installation Method: Using pip for installation** You can choose any of the four methods: "Using pip for installation", "Using conda for installation", "Using docker for installation", "Compiling from source code for installation".
+**First Installation Method: Using pip for installation** You can choose any of the four methods: "Using pip for installation", "Using docker for installation", "Compiling from source code for installation".

 This section will introduce the installation method using pip.